IMgateway drug interaction checker module now integrated in AusDI

 - Information from over 700 medical and complementary medicine journals, summarised into clear, concise monographs (documents).

-- 3,000 pages of information on numerous conditions, supplements, drugs and nutrient depletions.
+- Information on numerous conditions, supplements, drugs and nutrient depletions.

 - Since its inception, IMgateway has remained commercially unbiased, and its editorial board has received no financial support from any pharmaceutical or manufacturing companies.